IBM/aspera-cli/docs/README.erb.md

 See [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
 The shell builds the list of arguments and then `fork`/`exec` Ruby with that list.
 Ruby receives a list parameters from shell and gives it to <%=tool%>.
-So special character handling (quotes, spaces, env vars, ...) is handled by the shell for any command executed.
+Special character handling (quotes, spaces, env vars, ...) is handled by the shell for any command executed.

 #### Shell parsing for Windows